A Leap among Quantum Computing and Quantum Neural Networks: A Survey: Introduction

-Concerning the context of Quantum Machine Learning (QML)~\citep{biamonte2017quantum}, a relevant contribution comes from the ability of quantum devices to speedup linear algebra-related tasks.
-For example, the Harrow-Hassidim-Lloyd (HHL) algorithm~\citep{harrow2009quantum,zheng2017solving} to sample solutions for a system of linear equations already proved an exponential speedup over its classical counterpart.
-Furthermore, Shor's algorithm~\citep{shor1994algorithms,shor1999polynomial} for integer factorization, and Grover's algorithm~\citep{grover1997quantum}, for searching unstructured databases, are other examples of procedures that benefit from a quantum formulation.
+Concerning the context of Quantum Machine Learning (QML)~\citep{biamonte2017quantum}, a relevant contribution comes from the ability of quantum devices to speed up linear algebra-related tasks.
+For example, \h{it has been shown that using the Harrow-Hassidim-Lloyd (HHL) quantum algorithm~\citep{harrow2009quantum,zheng2017solving} to sample solutions for a system of linear equations offers an exponential speedup over its classical counterpart. } Furthermore, Shor's algorithm~\citep{shor1994algorithms,shor1999polynomial} for integer factorization and Grover's algorithm~\citep{grover1997quantum} for searching unstructured databases are additional examples of procedures that benefit from a quantum formulation.
 Although general QML is of great interest, it is not the central topic of our work as it has already been covered extensively in the literature.
-Therefore, we focus our attention on the QML sub-area concerning recent Quantum Neural Networks (QNNs) approaches.
-Even though their name recalls the neural network structure mentioned earlier, they are characterized by a different architecture.
+Therefore, we focus on the QML sub-area concerning recent Quantum Neural Networks (QNNs) approaches. \h{Despite the fact that} their name recalls the neural network structure mentioned earlier, they are characterized by a \h{completely different design}.

-Concerning quantum computations, the most commonly adopted paradigms are the Gate Model (GM)~\citep{nielsen2002quantum} and Adiabatic Quantum Computation (AQC)~\citep{albash2018adiabatic}.
-Although they are equivalent up to a polynomial overhead, they represent two profoundly different computation approaches.
-The first one is based on the concept of \quotes{gate} that is a unitary transformation defined by the user which is applied to one or more quantum bits, \ie, the basic units of quantum information (see~\autoref{sec:fund_concept}).
-Instead, in the AQC, one typically encodes the desired objective function into a quantum system and then lets it evolve naturally.
-However, in both paradigms, the state of the QPU at the end of the evolution embodies the answer to the given problem.
+Concerning quantum computations, the most commonly adopted paradigms are the Gate Model (GM)~\citep{nielsen2002quantum} and \h{the} Adiabatic Quantum Computation (AQC)~\citep{albash2018adiabatic}.
+In \h{Inspite of being equivalent} up to a polynomial overhead, they represent two profoundly different computation approaches.
+The first one is based on the concept of \quotes{gate}\h{: a unitary transformation} applied to one or more quantum bits \h{(\textit{qubits})}, i.e., the basic units of quantum information (see~\autoref{sec:background}).
+Instead, in the AQC, one typically encodes the desired objective function into a quantum system and then lets it evolve.
+However, in both paradigms, the \h{QPU state} at the end of the evolution embodies the answer to the given problem.
 Thus, we can highlight the main differences between the two approaches as follows.
-The GM allows to control the transformation to apply on the qubits directly and is discrete in time, while AQC does not allow to control single qubits directly and does not discretize the time property of the system.
+The GM allows \h{users} to control the transformation to apply on the qubits directly and is discrete in time, while AQC does not allow to control single qubits directly and does not discretize the time property of the system.